 Deep relaxation – Yoga Nidra

-This yoga tool can be used by anyone at anytime and is profoundly relaxing and beneficial for both mind and body.
+This yoga tool can be used by anyone at any time and is profoundly relaxing and beneficial for both mind and body.
 Yoga Nidra is a guided relaxation practice using body scan and visualisation techniques.
-This easy-to-learn technique can be practised pre- or post surgery for enhanced coping and healing as well as to reduce the side effects of cancer and its treatment such as anxiety and depression.
+This easy-to-learn technique can be practised pre- or post-surgery for enhanced coping and healing as well as to reduce the side effects of cancer and its treatment such as anxiety and depression.

 Restorative yoga uses props and sustained postures to release muscle tension when the body is depleted or in pain.
 Restorative postures do just as the name says – restore you and reduce symptoms and side effects of cancer and its treatment such as fatigue and muscle tension caused by stress.

 Yoga emphasises the importance of being aware and alert in the present moment.
-This simple act is profound as it leads us to greater acceptance and appreciation for whatever is going on in our lives and gratitude for the simple pleasures.
+This simple act leads us to greater acceptance and appreciation for whatever is going on in our lives and gratitude for the simple pleasures.
 Our LivingRoom yoga classes encourage you to be mindful in movement and breath, facilitating your connection to yourself despite any challenges you may be facing.
 Short, seated meditations are part of every LivingRoom yoga class to encourage students to learn these valuable mindfulness skills that you can also practice in your own time.

-If you feel any pain during a LivingRoom yoga class you should stop and let your instructor know.
+If you feel any pain during a LivingRoom yoga class, you should stop and let your instructor know.
 You are also welcome to rest seated, lying down or in child’s pose if you need a break at any point during the practice.
 Yoga poses may sometimes be a little uncomfortable and you may feel a very deep muscular stretch, but the poses should never feel painful.

 Emerging research shows promising results supporting yoga therapy as a means for managing symptoms and treatment side effects in people living with cancer.